Fedwire and CHIPS – All You Need to Know about Large Transactions in the US

 The Federal Reserve Wire System in 1953 (source)

-Many decades since, Fedwire now connects well over 9,000 financial institutions in the US and continues to innovate rather consistently.
+Many decades since, Fedwire now connects well over 9,000 financial institutions in the US and continues to introduce innovations like ISO 20022 migration and the planned expansion to Sunday operations in 2028.

 What is CHIPS?

 In 1970, a consortium of banks in the US created CHIPS (Clearing House Interbank Payments System).
-Since then, according to Fedwire, the volume of CHIPS transactions has averaged roughly two-thirds of the volume of all Fedwire transactions.
+The volume of CHIPS transactions averages roughly two-thirds of the volume of all Fedwire transactions.
 According to The Clearing House, CHIPS handles $1.8 trillion daily transactions between the consortium’s 50 direct participants.

-CHIPS acts as a messaging tool for member banks to figure out amongst themselves who owes whom and how much.
-And then, at the end of the day they settle the tab with the Federal Reserve, paying way less than if they made millions of instant transactions through Fedwire or ACH during that time.
+CHIPS allows member banks to figure out amongst themselves who owes whom and how much.
+And then, at the end of the day they settle the tab with the Federal Reserve, paying way less than if they made millions of instant transactions through Fedwire during that time.

-CHIPS was created to provide select US banks, branches of foreign banks, and corporations with a cost-saving tool for using Fedwire.
+CHIPS was created to provide select US banks and branches of foreign banks with a cost-saving tool for using Fedwire.
 A privately-held alternative that allows its members to move trillions between their accounts without sending the money back and forth unnecessarily.
 This makes for much more efficient liquidity management and best of all – it costs less.

 From the start, the focus of CHIPS was to allow for cheaper clearing and settlement of transactions through netting.
-This means calculating the final balance and sending payments at specific times throughout the day instead of forwarding each one instantly.
+This means calculating the final balance and sending payments once a day instead of forwarding each one instantly.

 How to choose between CHIPS and Fedwire for high-value transfers

-• Cost—When dealing with CHIPS, your fees are lower, which, of course, comes with time limitations.
+- Cost - When dealing with CHIPS, your fees are lower, which comes with longer settlement time.

-• Transaction size—The average transaction size for CHIPS is $3 million, and the higher the number, the better the terms.
+- Transaction size - The average transaction size for CHIPS is $3 million.
 Fedwire is commonly used for high-value transactions of all sizes.

-• Membership—You need to be a member of both CHIPS and Fedwire to make transfers on either system, but it is much simpler to opt in for Fedwire.
+- Membership - To use either system, you need to be a member of CHIPS or Fedwire, but it is much simpler to opt in for Fedwire.

 Fedwire vs CHIPS – roles in the financial ecosystem